BOUGIE APOCALYPSE

 We made it another forty miles south before the night tried to collect its toll.

 The running battle was ugly but short — a loose pack of Walkers caught between two abandoned cars on a narrow county road.
-The AR-15s chattered from the spring clips while the Wilson Combat CQB stayed on lap as backup.
+The AR-15s chattered from the spring clips while the Wilson Combat CQB stayed on my lap as backup.
 I burned through a full magazine.
 Good thing I’d tossed a couple cases of 5.56 in the 4Runner.

-Your wife never raised her voice.
+Raych never raised her voice.
 She just reloaded, gave me that small fierce smile, and said, “Ham and beans tonight.
 I’m tired of MREs.”

 We found another pull-off just after midnight — a wide spot next to an old oak hammock with decent sight lines.
 Far enough from the last mess that we might actually get ten quiet minutes.